DiegoSepulvedaM/Login-test-selenium/README.md

 ## installation instructions

 1. Install the required dependencies with PiP
-2. Download Chromedriver and place it in the directory root
+2. Download Chromedriver or Geckodriver and place it in the directory root
 3. add .env with USER=tomsmith
 PASSWORD=SuperSecretPassword!